Teaching English in Multilingual Context and Communities

 Introduction

 The prominent issues involve dealing with the real identity of language and politics in language rights.
 This issue arises because even native speakers live in communities that are multilingual.
 This has made it possible to make a language ecology of English.
-There are various differences in people speaking this language including the difference in gender, educational background, geographical location, socio-economic status and sexual preferences.
-All these challenges will be integrated into this essay with the help of strong arguments and critical perspective.
+There are various differences in people speaking this language including the difference in gender, educational background, geographical location, socio-economic status, and sexual preferences.
+All these challenges will be integrated into this essay with the help of strong arguments and critical perspectives.

 Discussion